Get alerts of updates about «Monkeypox outbreaks in Europe»

 “It is unusual for so many cases to be reported where those who have been infected have not been travelling to West Africa.
 We are following the situation closely,” says Siri Feruglio, acting Department Director at the Norwegian Institute of Public Health.

-Previously, there have only been a few cases of monkeypox in Europe, all in the UK (in 2018, 2019 and 2021).
+Previously, there have only been a few cases of mpox in Europe, all in the UK (in 2018, 2019 and 2021).
 All of these cases had been travelling to Nigeria or were associated with another infected person.

 About the disease